 What Is A Pizza Stone?

-A pizza stone is a stone or ceramic slab that can be used in lieu of a baking tray for cooking pizza in your home oven.
+It is a stone or ceramic slab that can be used in lieu of a baking tray for cooking pizza in your home oven.
 They are also commonly known as baking stones.
 The only thing that distinguishes a pizza stove from baking stones generally is its round shape.

 The stone material takes a while to heat up but once it does, it holds onto its heat far better than a baking tray.
 This allows it to transmit heat directly to your pizza dough from underneath.